digitalocean/terraform-provider-digitalocean/docs/data-sources/partner_interconnect_attachment.md

 # digitalocean_partner_interconnect_attachment

--> Partner Interconnect Attachment is currently in alpha.
-If you are not a member of the alpha group for this feature, you will not be able to use it until is has been more widely released.
+-> Partner Interconnect Attachment is currently in private preview.
+If you are not a member of the private preview group for this feature, you will not be able to use it until is has been more widely released.
 Please follow the official [DigitalOcean changelog](https://docs.digitalocean.com/release-notes/) for updates.

 Retrieve information about a Partner Interconnect Attachment for use in nother resources.